-This course aims to provide students with a grounding in aerospace design, in terms of both structural design and systems design.
-The course includes the design process, aerospace load cases, margins of safety, international units, regulations, detailed aerospace structural design, and an introduction to aerospace systems design.
-CATIA is taught in parallel to develop skills in a common computer-aided design tool used in the aerospace industry.
-The final project aims to provide an experiential learning opportunity and develop team work skills, with students completing a Design-Build-Test project in small teams by designing a representative aerospace part to meet a set of requirements, manufacturing the part, and testing it to failure.
+This course aims to provide students with a grounding in aerospace design, in terms of both structural design and aerospace systems.
+The course includes the design process, aerospace load cases, margins of safety, international units, regulations, detailed aerospace structural design, and an introduction to aerospace systems.
+The final project aims to provide an experiential learning opportunity and develop teamwork skills, with students completing a Design-Build-Test project in small teams by designing a representative aerospace part to meet a set of requirements, manufacturing the part, and testing it to failure.